Cracker Barrel served a cleaning agent to a customer. A jury ordered it to pay $9.3 million.

 “It would be laughable to me if it was not such a serious issue,” Greer said.

-It all started on April 25, 2014, when Cronnon made a short trip over the Tennessee border from his work in Bridgeport, Ala., to the Cracker Barrel about 30 miles west of Chattanooga, Tenn., Greer said.
+It all started on April 25, 2014, when Cronnon made a short trip over the Tennessee border from his work in Bridgeport, Ala., to the Cracker Barrel about 30 miles west of Chattanooga, Greer said.
 Cronnon said he felt something was wrong after a couple sips of what he assumed was ice water, according to the complaint.
 The chemical was poured into his glass from an unmarked container, Greer said.

-In addition to the burning sensation he felt after drinking the chemical, Cronnon struggled to breathe and could not stop coughing after drinking the chemical, his attorney said.
+In addition to the burning sensation he felt after drinking the chemical, Cronnon struggled to breathe and could not stop coughing, his attorney said.

 Eco-San is a “food contact surface sanitizer and destainer for use in low-temperature warewashing machines,” according to its website.
 Ecolab, the company that makes Eco-San, specifies that the product contains “a high concentration of chlorinating agent.”